justinlubin/honeybee/README.md

 _Estimated time to complete this section: 10 minutes._

-To evaluate this artifact, we recommend using the included Docker image `pldi25ae-honeybee.tar.gz`.
+To evaluate this artifact, please use the Docker image from the Zenodo archive, `pldi25ae-honeybee.tar.gz`.

 First, you will need to [install Docker](https://docs.docker.com/get-started/get-docker/).
 Docker Desktop is a particularly easy path to installing Docker, but any standard installation of Docker should do.

-Second, here is how to "kick the tires" to make sure that everything is installed properly.
+With Docker installed, you can now "kick the tires" to make sure that everything is installed properly.

-**Step 1:** Load the Docker image by running `docker load -i pldi25ae-honeybee.tar.gz`.
+**Step 1:** Load the Docker image by running `./LOAD_DOCKER.sh` (included in the Zenodo archive).

-**Step 2:** Run the Docker image by running `./RUN_DOCKER.sh`.
+**Step 2:** Run the Docker image by running `./RUN_DOCKER.sh` (included in the Zenodo archive).
 This command should boot you into a Bash shell in the Ubuntu environment provided by the Docker image.

-**Step 3:** Run `./KICK_TIRES.sh` and ensure that no errors ensue.
+**Step 3:** In the Docker-provided environment, run `./KICK_TIRES.sh` and ensure that no errors ensue.

-And that's it!
+And that's it for the kick-the-tires phase!

-_**Tip:** If Docker does not work well with your system, it is also easy (but not recommended) to work directly from the source repository; the only external dependencies are [Rust](https://www.rust-lang.org/) and [uv](https://docs.astral.sh/uv/).
-If you follow this approach, simply start at Step 3 below to "kick the tires."_

 # Step-by-Step Instructions